VH-Lab/NDI-matlab/docs/reference/+ndi/+file/+navigator/epochdir.m.md

                             |   'underlying' contains the file list for each epoch; 'epoch_id' and 'epoch_number'
                             |   match those of NDI_FILENAVIGATOR_OBJ

-Help for ndi.file.navigator.epochdir/buildepochtable is inherited from superclass NDI.FILE.NAVIGATOR
+Help for ndi.file.navigator.epochdir/buildepochtable is inherited from superclass ndi.file.navigator
 ```

 ---